DrupalizeMe/drupal_user_guide/README.txt

 Images and text for use in making screen shots for the guide.

-* unused

-Some topics that were written or partially written, that we decided not to include in the final guide.

 * guidelines / templates

 Guidelines and templates for contributors to this project are in the guidelines